 When using painkillers, always read the patient information leaflet that comes with the medicine and follow the recommended dose.

 Some are adhesive and stick over the bunion, while others are held against your foot by a small loop that fits over your big toe.

-Bunion pads protect your foot from rubbing on your shoe and relieve the pressure over the enlarged joint at the base of your big toe.
+Bunion pads stop your foot rubbing on your shoe and relieve the pressure over the enlarged joint at the base of your big toe.

-You can buy orthotics over the counter from pharmacies or they can be custom made by a podiatrist to fit your feet.
-Whether you need to buy an over the counter orthotic or have one specially made will depend on your individual circumstances and the severity of your bunion.
+You can buy orthotics over the counter from pharmacies, or they can be custom-made by a podiatrist to fit your feet.
+Whether you need to buy an over-the-counter orthotic or have one specially made will depend on your individual circumstances and the severity of your bunion.

-However toe spacers or orthotics may be of limited use as they often compete with the bunion for the already limited space in the shoe.
+Toe spacers are also available, which can help reduce the pain caused by bunions.
+However, toe spacers or orthotics may be of limited use because they often compete with the bunion for the already limited space in the shoe.

-If your toe joint is painful and inflamed, applying an ice pack to the affected area several times a day can relieve pain and inflammation.
+If your toe joint is painful and swollen, applying an ice pack to the affected area several times a day can help to relieve the pain and inflammation.

-Avoid narrow or slip on shoes.
+Avoid narrow or slip-on shoes.
 High heels can also make your bunion worse by putting excessive pressure on your toes.